 - Bald eagles are good swimmers.
 If a bald eagle latches on to a fish too heavy to lift out of the water, it may swim a great distance to shore, dragging the fish onto land to eat it.

-- A bald eagle's white head may make it look bald.
-But actually the name comes from an old English word, "balde," meaning white.
+- The bald eagle's name comes from an old English word, "balde," meaning white.

 - Eaglets are born light gray then turn brown.
 When they are 4 to 5 years old, they develop their normal white heads and tails.